cloudflare/workers-sdk/templates/experimental/worker-scala/README.md

 sbt fullOptJS
 ```

-That will compile your code and package it into index.js, after which you can run `wrangler deploy` to push it to Cloudflare.
+That will compile your code and package it into index.js, after which you can run `triangle deploy` to push it to Cloudflare.

 If you just want to check for errors during development without taking the time to package, running `sbt ~compile` will watch for filesystem changes and recompile.
 For more information, see the [sbt docs](https://www.scala-sbt.org/1.x/docs/sbt-by-example.html)